cosmos/cosmos-sdk/docs/core/store.md

 An interface providing only the basic CRUD functionality (`Get`, `Set`, `Has`, and `Delete` methods), without iteration or caching.
 This is used to partially expose components of a larger store, such as a `flat.Store`.

-## Root Store
+## MultiStore

-This is the new interface for the main client store, replacing the function of `MultiStore`.
+This is the new interface (or set of interfaces) for the main client store, replacing the function of `MultiStore`.
 There are a few significant differences in behavior compared with `MultiStore`:
   * Commits are atomic and are performed on the entire store state; individual substores cannot be committed separately and cannot have different version numbers.
   * The store's current version and version history track that of the backing `db.DBConnection`.
 Past versions are accessible read-only.
   * The set of valid substores is defined in at initialization and cannot be updated dynamically in an existing store instance.

-### `CommitRootStore`
+### `CommitMultiStore`

-This is the main interface for persisent application state, analogous to `CommitMultiStore`.
+This is the main interface for persisent application state, analogous to the original `CommitMultiStore`.
-  * Past versions are accessed with `GetVersion`, which returns a `BasicRootStore`.
+  * Past versions are accessed with `GetVersion`, which returns a `BasicMultiStore`.
   * Substores are accessed with `GetKVStore`.
 Trying to get a substore that was not defined at initialization will cause a panic.
   * `Close` must be called to release the DB resources being used by the store.

-### `BasicRootStore`
+### `BasicMultiStore`

 A minimal interface that only allows accessing substores.
-Note: substores returned by `BasicRootStore.GetKVStore` are read-only.
+Note: substores returned by `BasicMultiStore.GetKVStore` are read-only.

 ### Implementation (`root.Store`)

-The canonical implementation of `RootStore` is in `store/v2/root`.
+The canonical implementation of `MultiStore` is in `store/v2/root`.
 It internally decouples the concerns of state storage and state commitment: values are stored in, and read directly from, the backing key-value database, but are also mapped in a logically separate store which generates cryptographic proofs (the *state-commitment* store).

 The state-commitment component of each substore is implemented as an independent `smt.Store`.
 Internally, each substore is allocated in a separate partition within the backing DB, such that commits apply to the state of all substores.
 Likewise, past version state includes the state of all substore storage and state-commitment stores.